TomerFi/my_home_assistant_configuration/README.md

   The invocation name I use for this skil is *computer*, the phrase I use to invoke it is *Alexa, ask computer*.
   - [Home Assistant](alexa_skills/home_assistant) for controling my home assistant installation, I use it to run scripts, receive reports and retrieve data.</br>
   The invocation name I use for this skil is *home*, the phrase I use to invoke it is *Alexa, ask home*.
+  - [Home Assistant AppDaemon](alexa_skills/home_assistant_appdaemon) for controlling my home assistant installation with a multi step interactions.
+The *AppDaemon* application I wrote is not yet finished, but it is working.
+You can check out the skill in action [here](https://www.youtube.com/watch?v=g7Zq0ZpjCU0&t=29s) and check out the python code [here](https://github.com/TomerFi/appdaemon_hassio_alexa_custom_skill).</br>
+  The invocation name I use for this skil is *home assistant*, the phrase I use to invoke it is *Alexa, ask home assistant*.
 - Core Functionality
   - My Home Assistant installation acts as an  [Emulated Hue](https://home-assistant.io/components/emulated_hue/) platform making devices discoverable from alexa as Hue Lights.
 I use the emulated hue component from controlling most of my switches and all of my scenes.
 Using the eumlated hue devices, I created a couple of routins:
     - **Alexa, let's go to sleep** will activate my *sleep_time* scene which will turn of all the lights in my house besides one light which will be automaticly closed after 10 minutes, it will turn off my living room tv, turn on my bedroom tv and set the timer on it for 90 minutes.